ansible/ansible/docs/docsite/rst/dev_guide/developing_modules.rst

 .. _module_dev_should_you:

 ****************************
-Should You Develop A Module?
+Should you develop a module?
 ****************************

 Developing Ansible modules is easy, but often it isn't necessary.
 Before you start writing a new module, ask: